andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 code, you tend to do a lot of sequential processing (in both OO/imperative and FP styles), which tend to relate more to monadic concepts - you often have workflows where you compute a value, then use that value in the next computation, and so on.
-Also, the `apply`/`ap`/`<*>` function (which we'll soon see) is not something you tend to run into as much in its base form, so it's not as immediately recognizable.
+Additionally, the `apply`/`ap`/`<*>` function (which we'll soon see) is not something you tend to run into as much in its base form, so it's not as immediately recognizable.
 However, you do see applicative behavior when using things like JavaScript's `Promise.all` function, where you pass in an array of `Promises` and get back and array of results, assuming all the promises succeed, or a failed `Promise` if any of them fail.

 The `apply`/`ap`/`<*>` function itself is just so strangely simple yet mysterious, and to me, it was not immediately obvious how this humble